tiprankstipranks

 Innovation / R&D - Risk 1

-Our ability to attract and retain ticket buyers, sellers and partners depends in large part on our ability to provide a user-friendly and effective platform, develop and improve our platform and introduce compelling new solutions and enhancements.
-Our industry is characterized by rapidly changing technology, service and product introductions and changing demands of ticket buyers, sellers and partners.
+Our ability to attract and retain ticket buyers, sellers, and partners depends in large part on our ability to provide a user-friendly and effective platform, develop and improve our platform, and introduce compelling new solutions and enhancements.
+Our industry is characterized by rapidly changing technology, service, and product introductions, and changing demands of ticket buyers, sellers, and partners.
 We spend substantial time and resources understanding and responding to such parties' needs.
-Building new solutions is costly and complex, and the timetable for commercial release is difficult to predict and may vary from our historical experience.
-In addition, after development, ticket buyers, sellers and partners may not be satisfied with our enhancements or perceive that our enhancements do not adequately meet their needs.
-The success of a new solution or enhancement to our platform can depend on several factors, including timely completion and delivery, competitive pricing, adequate quality testing, integration with our platform, user awareness and overall market acceptance and adoption.
-If we do not continue to maintain and improve our platform or develop successful new solutions and enhancements or improve existing ones, our business, financial condition and results of operations could be adversely affected.
+Developing new and improved solutions and enhancements is costly and complex, and the timetable for commercial release is difficult to predict and may vary from our historical experience.
+In addition, after development, ticket buyers, sellers, and partners may not be satisfied with, or may perceive that their needs are not adequately addressed by, our solutions and enhancements.
+The success of a new solution or enhancement to our platform can depend on several factors, including timely completion and delivery, competitive pricing, adequate quality testing, platform integration, user awareness, and overall market acceptance and adoption.
+If we do not continue to maintain and improve our platform, or to successfully develop new and improved solutions and enhancements, our business, financial condition, and results of operations could be adversely affected.

 Trade Secrets - Risk 1